Thamma: Development

-In July 2022, Dinesh Vijan’s next production venture was reported, which would have Ayushmann Khurrana and Samantha Ruth Prabhu, titled Vampires of Vijay Nagar, and was supposed to commence filming late in the year.
+In July 2022, Dinesh Vijan's next production venture was reported, which would have Ayushmann Khurrana and Samantha Ruth Prabhu, titled Vampires of Vijay Nagar, and was supposed to commence filming late in the year.
 However it was delayed as the makers considered the recently announced Stree 2 as their top priority.
 Later in April 2023, it was confirmed that filming will start at the end of the same year.
 In June 2023, Maddock announced 15 more films with VOV—Vampires of Vijay Nagar as one of them with the scope of expanding their horror-comedy universe, also developing a series of cinematic adaptations of the Arabian Nights.

 The film was then launched a year later in June 2024, with Khurrana and Rashmika Mandanna as the lead roles.
 The film was also teased in the post-credit scene of Stree 2 (2024).
 On the occasion of Diwali 2024, the announcement teaser of the film was released, revealing the title as Thama.
 Later, in September 2025, the title was renamed as Thamma, in accordance with numerology.
-Director Aditya Sarpotdar confirmed in an interview with Zoom that the film is not a horror-comedy like earlier installments of the Maddock Horror-Comedy Universe but rather a romantic comedy infused with supernatural and mythical elements rather than just rooted in folklore.
+Director Aditya Sarpotdar confirmed in an interview with Zoom that the film is not a horror-comedy like earlier instalments of the Maddock Horror-Comedy Universe but rather a romantic comedy infused with supernatural and mythical elements rather than just rooted in folklore.